 We all know that Popeye used to eat spinach to make him muscular, but it can also be a great way to curb that afternoon slump.
 Spinach is full of iron, which transports the oxygen in your blood to your muscle tissue.
 This increases your energy levels and your physical ability, so a spinach salad for lunch is a great way to stay active and alert.

 If you still feel like you need a drink of some kind to give you energy, but want to stay away from energy drinks, tea could be your perfect solution.
 It doesn’t have as much caffeine in as coffee does but still gives you a little lift.
 Plus, you don’t get the ‘crash’ you often experience an hour or so after a big cup of coffee.
-Yerba mate tea, in particular, contains a substance similar to caffeine and it is argued that it can keep you going for longer than a coffee does.
+Yerba mate tea, in particular, contains a substance similar to caffeine and it is argued that it can keep you going for longer than coffee does.

 Beans are a healthy and versatile source of energy for omnivores, vegetarians and vegans alike.
-They are full of fiber and protein, which takes longer to digest and helps to prolong the energy provided by carbs.
+They are full of fibre and protein, which takes longer to digest and helps to prolong the energy provided by carbs.
 Plus, you don’t simply need to stick to baked beans with your breakfast.
-Try adding butter beans to a homemade salad, or use kidney beans in a chili.
+Try adding butter beans to a homemade salad, or use kidney beans in chilli.
 Black beans are also commonly found in Jamaican food, so there’s nothing to say that energy-boosting meals need to be bland.